ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ## Use Ai to refine Test Data again

   If you successfully previewed the two new columns (Business and Destination).
-We can now press the **Use Ai to refine Test Data** Button again.
+We can now press the **Use Ai to refine Test Data** button again.

  ![image](ex5img21.png)